 DC Officially Unveils the New Female Batman - And She Looks Great

-A bunch of female Batmen in the DC Universe takes the spotlight in the latest release of DC KO Knightfight 3.
+A bunch of female Batmen in the DC Universe took the spotlight in the latest release of DC KO Knightfight 3.

 By Aeron Mer Eclarinal Posted:

-DC K.O.: Knightfight # 3 gave a solid preview of what several female Batman sidekicks taking over from Bruce Wayne as Gotham's protector would look like.
-Created by Joshua Williamson and Dan Mora for DC Comics, DC K.O.: Knightfight # 3 is the penultimate installment of the four-part miniseries tied to the DC K.O. event, which serves as a cosmic tournament where DC heroes duke it out for the fate of the Multiverse.
+DC K.O.: Knightfight #3 previewed what several female Batman sidekicks taking over from Bruce Wayne as Gotham's protector would look like.
+Created by Joshua Williamson and Dan Mora for DC Comics, DC K.O.: Knightfight #3 is the penultimate installment of the four-part miniseries tied to the DC K.O. event, a cosmic tournament where DC heroes duke it out for the fate of the Multiverse.

 Batman's female versions